Adult dogs are often ideal for mature adults, or those who dont have the energy or desire to train a puppy.

 It works great for us, for our retired moms, and their new families.
 They are healthy, housebroken (and/or crate trained), and come when called.
 They all walk on a leash and stand great for grooming.

-Some have not been loose in the house very much but they never potty in a crate, and most automatically go to the door when they need out.
+Some have not been loose in the house very much, just at play times, they never potty in a crate, and most automatically go to the door when they need out.

 Usually adults will be spayed, teeth cleaned (only if it can be done at the same time of the spay,) microchipped, and current on vaccinations.
 Please email if you would like to be on the list for an update when an adult becomes available after reading information.